sjaakspiegels/dsl-migrator/ReadMe.md

 ### Method Argument Constants

-Method argument constants allow us to define constant to replace a method argument definition.
+Method argument constants allow us to define a constant to replace a method argument definition.
 For example, now we can use the constant term `dateUtc` instead of the full definition with the argument type and name.

 ```csharp